halawiai/halawi-ai/README.md

 PUBLIC_APP_DATA_SHARING=
 ```

-- `PUBLIC_APP_NAME` The name used as a title throughout the app.
+- `PUBLIC_APP_NAME` The name used as a title throughout the app (default: `HALAWI`).
-- `PUBLIC_APP_ASSETS` Is used to find logos & favicons in `static/$PUBLIC_APP_ASSETS`, current options are `halawi` and `huggingchat`.
+- `PUBLIC_APP_ASSETS` Is used to find logos & favicons in `static/$PUBLIC_APP_ASSETS`, current option is `halawi`.
 - `PUBLIC_APP_DATA_SHARING` Can be set to 1 to add a toggle in the user settings that lets your users opt-in to data sharing with models creator.

 ### Models

 This build does not use the `MODELS` env var or GGUF discovery.
-Configure models via `OPENAI_BASE_URL` only; Chat UI will fetch `${OPENAI_BASE_URL}/models` and populate the list automatically.
-Authorization uses `OPENAI_API_KEY` (preferred). `HF_TOKEN` remains a legacy alias.
+Configure models via `OPENAI_BASE_URL` only; Halawi AI Chat UI will fetch `${OPENAI_BASE_URL}/models` and populate the list automatically.
+Authorization uses `OPENAI_API_KEY`.

 ### LLM Router (Optional)

-Chat UI can perform client-side routing [katanemo/Arch-Router-1.5B](https://huggingface.co/katanemo/Arch-Router-1.5B) as the routing model without running a separate router service.
+Halawi AI Chat UI can perform client-side routing using Arch-Router models as the routing model without running a separate router service.
 The UI exposes a virtual model alias called "Omni" (configurable) that, when selected, chooses the best route/model for each message.

 - Provide a routes policy JSON via `LLM_ROUTER_ROUTES_PATH`.
 No sample file ships with this branch, so you must point the variable to a JSON array you create yourself (for example, commit one in your project like `config/routes.chat.json`).
 Each route entry needs `name`, `description`, `primary_model`, and optional `fallback_models`.
 - Configure the Arch router selection endpoint with `LLM_ROUTER_ARCH_BASE_URL` (OpenAI-compatible `/chat/completions`) and `LLM_ROUTER_ARCH_MODEL` (e.g. `router/omni`).
 The Arch call reuses `OPENAI_API_KEY` for auth.